arindam-codes/cs50-learning/week1-C/credit-v2/README.md

 ---

-## 🧠 Author
+## 🧠 Author’s Note

-Learning C the hard way.
+This repository reflects **my own reasoning process**, starting from handwritten notes and moving to structured documentation.

-One bit at a time.
+Tools were used only to **organize and present** ideas already understood.

 ---

 > *“The computer doesn’t know characters.
-> It only knows voltage.”*
+> It only knows bits.”*